pingcap/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost.md

 > **Note:**
 >
-> We didn't use EBS gp3 because the ARM support of the EBS CSI driver was not stable until the date of benchmarking.
-We believe that once EBS CSI driver on ARM is officially supported, gp3 provides significantly improved performance at similar costs.
+> We didn't use EBS gp3 because the Arm support of the EBS CSI driver was not stable until the date of benchmarking.
+We believe that once EBS CSI driver on Arm is officially supported, gp3 provides significantly improved performance at similar costs.

 <table>
   <tr>